 Image source: Urban Green Blue Grids

 Intensive green roofs can be a bit more complex.
 These roofs often feature large plants such as full trees and shrubs and resemble your typical garden or park.
-They require more structural support than extensive green roofs and tend to cost a bit more.
+They require more structural support than extensive or semi-intensive green roofs and tend to cost a bit more.
 Intensive roofs may also require more maintenance down the road.

 Pros and cons of green roofs